malach-it/developers.boruta/docs/quickstart.md

 ### 3.2 Generate client DID

-Navigating to [example client edit page](http://localhost:8081/clients/00000000-0000-0000-0000-000000000001/edit), in the security section, you have the ability to __generate example client DID__ ("Regenerate client did").
+Navigating to __public client edit page__:
+- in the security section, you have the ability to __generate example client DID__ ("Regenerate client did").
 This will generate the DID associated to the client cryptograhic key pair.

-Navigating to __public client edit page__, in the authentication section, you have the ability to __set client identity provider__ ("User authentication").
+- in the authentication section, you have the ability to __set client identity provider__ ("User authentication").
 Then the client associated to wallet authorization will be coupled to authentication means.

 ---